Revenue Streams: Definition, Types, and Examples

 1. Subscription-Based Model (Recurring Revenue)

-Examples of Subscription-Based Model (Recurring Revenue):
+Subscription-Based Model (Recurring Revenue) Examples:

 2. Transaction-Based Revenue (One-Time Sale)

-Examples of Transaction-Based Revenue (One-Time Sale):
+Here are the examples of Transaction-Based Revenue (One-Time Sale):

 3. Service-Oriented Revenue